Tracert or Traceroute is one of the key diagnostics of networking. So, how does it work, and how can you run it?

 Step 4: Let the final ping detect

-You'll have to determine the hostname by yourself, but to test the local network, you can check any website, just like we checked Google in the aforementioned steps.
-However, you'll have to be more precise if you wish to check specific IP addresses.
+You'll need to figure out the hostname yourself, but for testing the local network, you can visit any website, like we checked Google in the previous steps.
+To check specific IP addresses, you'll need to be more precise.

-Reading or understanding Tracert or Traceroute results isn't rocket science.
-Suppose you've gotten this far in this article.
-In that case, you know the numbers generated by either the Terminal, Command Prompt, or Command line aren't random.
+Reading or understanding Tracert or Traceroute results isn't complex.
+If you've made it this far, you know the numbers generated by the Terminal, Command Prompt, or Command line aren't random, and you can use them to gain insight into network routing and connectivity.

 They're reading of various elements.
 So, to keep it simple for you, remember this: